konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 | **100**   | 0            | 0       | 0         | 0       | 0            |
 | 0         | 0            | 0       | 0         | 0       | 0            |

-**BurnAllButDust.** To be fair, it seems to be almost impossible that a protocol burns all of the tokens down to zero.
+**Accounting for dust.** To be fair, it seems to be almost impossible that a protocol burns all of the tokens down to zero.
 Typically, some dust amounts would be left on the accounts.
 It is easy to modify `BurnAllInv` to account for dust amounts.
 Say, the amounts below 5 are considered to be dust:

 **Source: [MC_AbstractDeFi.tla][]**